VoxeLibre/VoxeLibre/README.md

 This project is currently mostly a one-person project.

 ## Legal information
+This is a fan game, not developed or endorsed by Mojang AB.

 Copying is an act of love.
 Please copy and share! <3 But, oh well, if you insist, here is the legalese for you: